dzan314/image-editor/README.md

 - pixelate: pixelates a given area by taking mean of nearest (defined by the second argument) pixels
 - blur: blurs the whole image
 - rotate RGB colors: changes color of every pixel by rotating RGB values to the left (r, g, b -> g, b, r)
+- a few helper methods for more complex methods

 #TODO: extend the features (and descriptions)